-In the perfect lunch world, there are only a few things better than cardamom and lemon together like in these fluffy and fragrant Lemon Scones with Cardamom.
-Don’t just take my word for it (although actually you should), try it yourself and see.
+In the perfect lunch world, there are only a few things better than cardamom and lemon together like in these fluffy and fragrant and the best Lemon Scones with Cardamom, like ever.
+Don’t just take my word for it (although actually you should), try them yourself and see.

 It’s the “go-to” scones recipe you have been waiting for and the “quick and easy” treat your guests will drool over.
 Use whichever kind of lemons you have, add a bit more lemon juice if you prefer and you can also try them with some additional orange zest.